w3c/ttml2/EDITING.md

 If such an issue should arise, then a new issue should be created, which should @mention the original issue in its title and/or descriptive text.

 If an issue documenting an objection is entered against an issue marked as ``Merge Early``, then a ``Merge Objection`` label should be applied to the latter issue, i.e., the issue on which an early PR merge occurred.
-In addition, a comment must be added to the latter issue that @mentions the issue describing the objection.
+In addition, a comment must be added to the latter issue that @mentions the former issue.

 ## Non-Pull-Request Commits